-Pelagic Australis Beagle Channel and Cape Horn Mar and Apr 2013
+Pelagic Australis Beagle Channel and Cape Horn - 3 trips between Mar and Apr 2016

 Beagle Channel Darwin Range glaciers